- August 29, 2024

 In "Dungeon Divers," you're a new employee of Dungeon Divers Incorporated, tasked with clearing out derelict dungeons.
 This roguelike puzzle game is inspired by Minesweeper, with various room types and logic to solve.
 Discover power objects to aid your journey, but choose wisely as you have a limited number of tries and can only carry so many artifacts at once.
 Every dungeon is unique, offering a new challenge.

-- The game offers a unique blend of Minesweeper and Binding of Isaac mechanics, providing a fresh and entertaining puzzle experience.
+- The game offers a unique blend of Minesweeper and Binding of Isaac mechanics, providing a fun and engaging puzzle experience.

-- There is a surprising amount of depth and replayability, with various modes and items that keep the gameplay engaging.
+- It features a surprising amount of depth and replayability, with various modes and items that keep the gameplay fresh and interesting.

-- The game is relaxing and suitable for both casual play and more focused sessions, making it a great time killer.
+- The game is relaxing and addictive, making it a great choice for casual play or background entertainment.

 - The reliance on 50/50 guessing mechanics can lead to frustrating moments, especially after investing time in solving puzzles.

-- Some room descriptions and mechanics are not intuitive, which can lead to confusion and trial-and-error gameplay.
+- Some players find the room descriptions and mechanics confusing, which can hinder the learning curve and enjoyment.

 “The tutorial, while decent, doesn't explain some basics and leaves it to you to figure out, which is fine with me, except to figure out some of these mechanics requires you to lose the game (or at least lose health).”